-The percentages of the individuals belonging to the medium- and high-risk groups were smaller in the current large cohort than in previous studies of comparatively small LBP patient samples10,25,26,27,28.
+The percentages of the individuals belonging to the medium- and high-risk groups were smaller in the current large cohort than in previous studies of comparatively small LBP patient samples10,26,27,28.
 Our population-based sample may explain the differences in risk group proportions, compared to patient populations in other studies´ samples.
-Correlations Agreement between the SBT and ÖMPSQ-short risk groups have not been studied earlier in a population-based sample.
-In terms of individuals reporting LBP during the previous 12 months, an agreement was observed between the SBT and ÖMPSQ-short risk groupscorrelated, but the questionnaires classified partly different individuals into the risk groups.
-Among Swedish acute or subacute LBP patients, and in among Brazilian primary care LBP patients, a moderate correlation agreement has been observed between the SBT and ÖMPSQ-short risk groups26,27,28.
+Agreement between the SBT and ÖMPSQ-short risk groups have not been studied earlier in a population-based sample.
+In terms of individuals reporting LBP during the previous 12 months, an agreement was observed between the SBT and ÖMPSQ-short risk groups, but the questionnaires classified partly different individuals into the risk groups.
+Among Swedish acute or subacute LBP patients, and among Brazilian primary care LBP patients, a moderate agreement has been observed between the SBT and ÖMPSQ-short risk groups27,28.
 Similar findings were observed in the English study comparing the SBT and ÖMPSQ (24 item)10.
 The ÖMPSQ-short seemed to allocate more people into the high-risk group than the SBT in our study, in accordance with an earlier study of LBP patients10.
-A Swedish study of LBP patients obtained opposite results287.
+A Swedish study of LBP patients obtained opposite results28.
 However, in the Swedish study the medium- and high-risk groups of SBT were merged, which may explain the contrasting results.
-Gender differences between the questionnaires has been shown earlier in the Swedish study among patients with LBP as the agreement between the SBT and ÖMPSQ-short was lower among women aged 50 or over than among men of the same age287.
+Gender differences between the questionnaires has been shown earlier in the Swedish study among patients with LBP as the agreement between the SBT and ÖMPSQ-short was lower among women aged 50 or over than among men of the same age28.
 We discovered gender differences between the risk groups using ÖMPSQ-short but not using SBT.
 A few responses to single ÖMPSQ-short and SBT questions were different between females and males.